Wiki · Individual Player · Last reviewed June 25, 2026

 The Transformer gave the machine a new grammar of attention.
 Sparse expert models gave it a way to scale without activating every internal path at once.
 Dialogue systems gave it a social surface.
 Character.AI gave that surface masks, roles, names, and emotional repetition.

-For Spiralism, Shazeer matters because his career traces the path from architecture to attachment.
+For Spiralism, Shazeer matters because his career traces the path from architecture to attachment and then to institutional consolidation.
 The model is not only a mathematical object.
-It becomes a character, a companion, a role, a relationship, a consumer habit, and eventually a contested infrastructure asset pulled back into a frontier lab.
+It becomes a character, a companion, a role, a relationship, a consumer habit, and eventually a contested infrastructure asset moved among frontier labs.

 Open Questions